JetBrains/Exposed/documentation-website/Writerside/topics/Contributing.md

 7. If the contribution requires updates to documentation (be it updating existing contents or creating new one), please file a new ticket on [YouTrack](https://youtrack.jetbrains.com/issues/EXPOSED).
 8. Make sure any code contributed is covered by tests and no existing tests are broken.
 We use Docker containers to run tests.
+9. Execute the `detekt` task in Gradle to perform code style validation.
-9. Finally, make sure to run the `apiCheck` Gradle task.
+10. Finally, make sure to run the `apiCheck` Gradle task.
 If it's not successful, run the `apiDump` Gradle task.
 Further information can be found [here](https://github.com/Kotlin/binary-compatibility-validator).

 #### Style Guides